yanyachen/KDD2020-Multimodalities-Recall/README.md

 ## Pre-processing
 - Image Metadata Feature
-  - We generate relative size and relative postion, together with class labels, as image metadata features
+  - We generate relative size and relative position, together with class labels, as image metadata features

 - Image Feature
   - We directely use the provided feature as image feature.